Norman Chui: Career

+Filmmaking

+In 1982, Chui with Wilson Tong Wai-Shing and Gordon Liu formed a film production company Gold City Film Company 金城影业公司.
+They eventually split their partnership.
+In 1987, Chui with Liu, formed another film company, 吸引力電影製作.
+In the same year, Chui also formed another film company 海港影業 with help from investors.

 Personal life

-Chui married his first wife Zhang Xiaofeng (張小鳳) in 1975.
-They separated shortly in 1976 after noticing incompatibility between the two and divorced in 1979.
+Chui married Zhang Xiaofeng (張小鳳) in 1975.
+After incompatibility issues, they separated shortly in 1976 and divorced in 1979.

-In 1980, Chui married his second wife Ho Suk Foon (何淑寬) and they have a son, Keian Chui (徐梓耀), who would later work as a content creator in the advertising and entertainment industries of Hong Kong.
+In 1980, Chui married his second wife Ho Suk Foon (何淑寬) and they have a son, Keian Chui (徐梓耀), who would later work as a content creator in the advertising and entertainment industries in Hong Kong.

-In 1982, Chui had an affair with actress Sidney Yim, the younger sister of actress Michelle Yim, and they have a son Edward Chui and a daughter Erica Chui.
-Chui and Yim broke off their relationship in 1988.
+In 1982, Chui had an affair with actress Sidney Yim, the younger sister of actress Michelle Yim,.
+They have one son Edward Chui and a daughter Erica Chui.
+Chui and Yim ended their relationship in 1988.

-In 2005 Chui married a Chinese dancer Meng Yuxuan (孟雨軒), who was about 30 years his junior, and they have a daughter and a son.
+In 2005 Chui married a Chinese dancer Meng Yuxuan (孟雨軒), who was about 30 years his junior.
+They have a daughter and a son.

 Chui died from esophageal cancer in Beijing, on 1 September 2024, at the age of 73.
-Chui's wife, Meng Yuxuan, while handling his funeral arrangements, suffered a heart attack and died on 5 September 2024.
-The funeral of Chui and Meng was held at the Universal Funeral Parlour in Hung Hom, Hong Kong on 5 October 2024.
+While handling his funeral arrangements, his widow Meng Yuxuan suffered a heart attack and died four days later on 5 September 2024.
+The funerals for Chui and Meng were held at the Universal Funeral Parlour in Hung Hom, Hong Kong on 5 October 2024.